Introduction and Overview

-We have prepared this privacy policy (version 21.10.2024-112893550) in order to explain to you, in accordance with the requirements of the General Data Protection Regulation (EU) 2016/679 and applicable national laws, which personal data (data for short) we as the controller - and the processors commissioned by us (e.g. providers) - process, will process in the future and what lawful options you have.
+We have prepared this privacy policy (version 21.10.2024-112893550) to explain to you, in accordance with the provisions of the General Data Protection Regulation (EU) 2016/679 and applicable national laws, which personal data (hereinafter referred to as “data”) we as the controller – and the processors commissioned by us (e.g. providers) – process, will process in the future and what legal options you have.
 The terms used are to be understood as gender-neutral.

-In short: We provide you with comprehensive information about the data that we process about you.
+In short: We provide you with comprehensive information about the data we process about you.

-Data protection declarations usually sound very technical and use legal jargon.
-This privacy policy, on the other hand, is intended to describe the most important things to you as simply and transparently as possible.
-Where it is conducive to transparency, technical terms are explained in a reader-friendly way, links to further information are provided and graphics are used.
-We thus inform you in clear and simple language that we only process personal data as part of our business activities if there is a corresponding legal basis.
-This is certainly not possible by providing explanations that are as concise, unclear and legally technical as possible, as is often standard on the Internet when it comes to data protection.
-I hope you find the following explanations interesting and informative and perhaps there is one or two pieces of information that you did not yet know.
+Privacy policies usually sound very technical and use legal terminology.
+This privacy policy, however, is intended to describe the most important things to you as simply and transparently as possible.
+To the extent that it promotes transparency, technical terms are explained in a reader-friendly manner, links to further information are provided, and graphics are used.
+We thus inform you in clear and simple language that we only process personal data in the course of our business activities when there is a corresponding legal basis.
+This is certainly not possible if one gives as brief, unclear and legal-technical explanations as possible, as is often standard on the Internet when it comes to data protection.
+I hope you find the following explanations interesting and informative, and perhaps there is some information that you did not yet know.

-If you still have any questions, please contact the responsible body named below or in the legal notice, follow the links provided and look at further information on third-party websites.
-Our contact details can of course also be found in the legal notice.
+If you still have questions, we would like to ask you to contact the responsible body named below or in the imprint, to follow the existing links and to look at further information on third-party sites.
+You can of course also find our contact details in the imprint.

 This privacy policy applies to all personal data processed by us in the company and to all personal data processed by companies commissioned by us (processors).
-By personal data, we mean information within the meaning of Art.
-4 No. 1 GDPR, such as a person's name, email address and postal address.
+By personal data, we mean information within the meaning of Article 4 No. 1 GDPR, such as a person’s name, e-mail address and postal address.
 The processing of personal data ensures that we can offer and bill our services and products, whether online or offline.
-The scope of this privacy policy includes
+The scope of this privacy policy includes:

-In short, the privacy policy applies to all areas in which personal data is processed in the company in a structured manner via the channels mentioned.
+In short: The privacy policy applies to all areas in which personal data is processed in a structured manner in the company via the channels mentioned.
 If we enter into legal relationships with you outside of these channels, we will inform you separately if necessary.

 In the following privacy policy, we provide you with transparent information on the legal principles and regulations, i.e. the legal bases of the General Data Protection Regulation, which enable us to process personal data.

-As far as EU law is concerned, we refer to REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of April 27, 2016.
-You can of course read this EU General Data Protection Regulation online at EUR-Lex, the access point to EU law, at https://eur-lex.europa.eu/legal-content/DE/ALL/?uri=celex%3A32016R0679.
+As far as EU law is concerned, we refer to REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 27 April 2016.
+You can of course access this EU General Data Protection Regulation online on EUR-Lex, the gateway to EU law, at https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=celex%3A32016R0679.

-- Consent (Article 6(1)(a) GDPR): You have given us your consent to process data for a specific purpose.
-An example would be the storage of the data you entered in a contact form.
+1. Consent (Article 6(1)(a) GDPR): You have given us your consent to process data for a specific purpose.
+An example would be the storage of your entered data of a contact form.

-- Contract (Article 6(1)(b) GDPR): In order to fulfill a contract or pre-contractual obligations with you, we process your data.
+2. Contract (Article 6(1)(b) GDPR): To fulfill a contract or pre-contractual obligations with you, we process your data.
 For example, if we conclude a purchase contract with you, we need personal information in advance.

-- Legitimate interests (Article 6(1)(f) GDPR): In the case of legitimate interests that do not restrict your fundamental rights, we reserve the right to process personal data.
-For example, we need to process certain data in order to operate our website securely and efficiently.
+4. Legitimate interests (Article 6(1)(f) GDPR): In the case of legitimate interests that do not restrict your fundamental rights, we reserve the right to process personal data.
+For example, we have to process certain data in order to be able to operate our website securely and economically efficiently.
 This processing is therefore a legitimate interest.

-Other conditions such as recording in the public interest, the exercise of official authority and the protection of vital interests do not generally apply to us.
-If such a legal basis is relevant, it will be indicated at the appropriate point.
+Other conditions such as processing of data in the public interest, exercise of official authority, or protection of vital interests generally do not occur in our case.
+If such a legal basis should be relevant, it will be indicated at the appropriate place.

 In addition to the EU regulation, national laws also apply:

-- In Germany, the Federal Data Protection Act( BDSG) applies.
+• In Germany, the Federal Data Protection Act, abbreviated as BDSG, applies.

-If other regional or national laws apply, we will inform you of this in the following sections.
+If other regional or national laws apply, we will inform you about them in the following sections.

-If you have any questions about data protection or the processing of personal data, you will find the contact details of the person or body responsible below:
+If you have any questions about data protection or the processing of personal data, you can find the contact details of the responsible person or entity below:

 KathaWedding – Katharina Rieplhuber